micheleguglielmetti/minutemarkers/_posts/2025-05-19-week-1-newsletter-bb58.md

 ![Tudor Oyster Prince Submariner 7924]({{ '/assets/images/BB58_4.png' | relative_url }})

-The watch was riginally supplied on a drilled-lug Oyster bracelet (ref.
+The watch was originally supplied on a drilled-lug Oyster bracelet (ref.
 7206) with stretch-free links, early 7924s found real-world duty on the wrists of the French Marine Nationale.
 That combat-tested feel and the fact Tudor never even listed it in its brochures, makes the Big Crown one of the rarest and most collectible dive watches of the era.